gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 However ...

 1. You would get a WebSocket error.
 Why?
-The app needs to knoe the hostname.
+The app needs to know its hostname.
 Recall that is done by setting the `PHX_HOST`.
 Make sure to update that in `fly.toml`.

 2. The sign in part would not work.
 Why?
 The app uses a GitHub OAuth app to sign in.
 It needs to know the app's hostname too.
 If it's set to use `https://your-app-name.fly.dev` that will need updating in the GitHub UI to use your custom domain instead.